Otterburn Training Area: History

 Otterburn is the UK's largest firing range, and is in frequent use.
 The ranges are used by AS-90 artillery and M270 Multiple Launch Rocket Systems; Otterburn is the only place in the UK where the MLRS can be fired, requiring an 11 mile long by 2 mile wide firing range.
 Because of the danger posed by live fire exercises, recreational use of the area is restricted, although it is possible for the public to use some parts of the estate subject to the relevant bylaws.
 The MoD publishes a booklet, Walks on Ministry of Defence Lands, which offers advice on this.

+In 2016, a soldier of the Royal Regiment of Scotland, Conor McPherson, was shot in the back of the head and killed by a fellow British soldier on the Otterburn Heely Dod firing range.